olegam/Postboks/README.md

 - Secure storage of credentials using the OS X keychain.
 - Automatic start.
 - Sign in using the e-Boks mobile app credentials.
+- Danish and Swedish e-Boks accounts are supported.
-- Danish and English localization.
+- Danish, Swedish and English localization.

 ## Roadmap
 - Support for authorization to multiple inboxes including company inboxes.
 - Improve icon and graphical appearance.
+- Add support for Norwegian accounts.
+Anyone up for it?

 ## Contributing